markandgo/camera/README.md

 -- move the scene 10 units along the y-axis, and rotate the scene cam1:move(0,10), cam1.r = cam1.r + math.pi
 ````

+## Demos

+LOVE demo's can be found in the downloads section.